omar-sr88/gimme_back/README.md

 # Gimmeback

 Hello there!
 On my road to learning (and getting good at!)
-Ruby on Rails I started this little app to cover a couple of features by adding some standard functionalities.
+Ruby on Rails I started this little app to cover a couple of rails features by adding some standard functionalities.

 Gimmeback is a simple webpage to add and track those books, games and other stuff you lend your friends.